hyperledger/fabric/docs/source/private-data-arch.rst

 that is concatenated with the private data key and included in the private data value, so that a matching hash cannot realistically be found via brute force.
-The random "salt" can be generated at the client side (e.g. by sampling a secure psuedo-random source) and then passed along with the private data in the transient field at the time of chaincode invocation.
+The random "salt" can be generated at the client side (e.g. by sampling a secure pseudo-random source) and then passed along with the private data in the transient field at the time of chaincode invocation.

 Access control for private data